dspiteself/nakkaya.com/posts/2009-12-09-poor-mans-arduino-line-follower.markdown

  - 12 for Direction MotorA
  - 13 for Direction MotorB

-The way our car setup is, motor on the rear provides forward and backward motion depending on the direction of the motor, motor on the forward however turns the wheels depending on the direction it is turning (e.g. when the direction pin is high wheels turn right).
+This particular car is setup such that the motor on the rear provides forward and backward motion depending on the direction of the motor, forward motor turns the wheels depending on the direction it is turning (e.g. when the direction pin is high wheels turn right).

-Whole thing is powered using a 9V 2Amp power adapter.
+Power supplied through a 9V 2Amp power adapter.

 #### Software

-Control software is made up of 2 modules, engine module and a navigation module.
+Code is divided into 2 modules, engine and navigation.
 Engine module is responsible for movement it exposes five functions, straight, left, right, reverse and forward.
-Navigation module exposes 2 functions calibrate and steer, steer function determines the robots position and command engine to move in the correct direction.
+Navigation module exposes 2 functions calibrate and steer.

      void engine::forward(int speed, int time){
        analogWrite(PwmPinMotorB, speed);